mckenningHS/SAproject/README.md

 ### Which AI tools did you use?
 - Replit
-- Gemini
+- Gemini 3 Pro
 - Breeze Data Model
 - HubSpot AI Assistant
+- GPT-5.1 Pro

 ### What tasks did you use AI for?
 - Used Replit to generate a first draft of the UI.